 First, researchers have shown that increased sphericity is a risk factor for the development of cardiomyopathy, atrial fibrillation, or heart failure.
 They found that a small increase in plumpness was associated with a 47 percent increase in the development of heart disease up to 10 years later.

-Next, the scientists examined the biobank participants' genetic data, studying both markers of sphericity and those of heart conditions, uncovering an intersection between the two.
+Next, the scientists examined the genetic data of the biobank participants, studying both markers of sphericity and those of cardiac conditions, discovering an intersection between the two.
 In summary?
-Intrinsic heart muscle disease—that is, damage not sustained during a heart attack—can cause left ventricular sphericity.
-Even before heart disease occurs.
+An intrinsic disease of the heart muscle, i.e. damage not suffered during a heart attack, can cause the left ventricle to become spherical.
+Even before heart disease manifests itself.

 It must be said, however, that an increase in heart sphericity does not automatically mean heart disease.
 Most of the sample considered did not develop any, at least in the 10 years of monitoring.